 First of all, let’s discuss the “stigma” that surrounds Fibonacci analysis.
 The academic community hates it and I think the fundamental guys hate it even more.
 The funny part is when markets are crashing, they’re the first ones calling us technicians asking which are the next levels to watch.
 We hold our heads up high and just tell them, and let them keep convincing themselves they don’t need to analyze price behavior.
 It’s their loss, not ours.

 Media-wise, they definitely hate it.
 On two separate occasions, on two different TV networks, I’ve been told my the producer a couple of minutes before going on live that, “We don’t use words like Fibonacci around here, so please do not mention that”.
 I kid you not.
-But most of the financial media is completely lost anyway, and they’re objectives are not to make money in the market, it’s to sell ads, so it should not be surprising.

 Here I am on Bloomberg TV explaining to the lovely Trish Regan that our downside targets in Blackberry are based on off of key Fibonacci Extensions: